tresabhi/isu/aere-362/project/index.md

 It shouldn't be surprising to see such a tiny difference in $C_L$ since the wing could already achieve $C_L = 3.0$ even before the optimization.

 ![](https://i.imgur.com/5ZuotS2.png)

+**Figure 9:** optimized graphs for NACA 0012 airfoil at MACH 0.04 and Reynold's number 3000000.

 The drag, however, was reduced while keeping the lift constant which is impressive.
 The reduction: